 Step 18: Target Audience

 Matching the search intent for keywords that your ideal customer is actually searching for is going to have a significant impact on your CTR (click-through-rate) and conversions.
-If you are going to actualize a successful SEO strategy you need to make sure that you are able to rank for the keywords but that you can also convert customers on those keywords with the page that is ranking.
+If you are going to actualize a successful SEO strategy you need to not only make sure that you are able to rank for the keywords but that you can also convert customers on those keywords with the page that is ranking.